chiaweh2/cefi-cookbook/_sources/content/how_to_use.md

-# How to Use the CEFI Cookbook
+# Use the CEFI Cookbook

 The CEFI Cookbook aims to provide valuable information to users of varying expertise levels.
 We encourage users to navigate directly to specific topics and pages as needed.
 Our goal is to make each topic and page self-contained, providing links to associated resources when prior knowledge is required.
 A quick breakdown of the resources provided is shown below